chatrjr/chatrjr.github.io/personal/_posts/2014-04-13-special-ingredients.markdown

 excerpt: "A response to Jamie Kosoy's Pastry Box Project post: The Beautiful Default.
 Ready-made frameworks and UI libraries are often blamed for the homogeny of modern web design, but I think it has more to do with how they're used."
 ---

+_UPDATE: Harry Roberts made an excellent point since this post was written that it's not really frameworks we're discussing here.
+It's more apt to call them UI Toolkits because they mostly work to give a launch point for user interfaces and layout rather than abstract any function of the codebase.
+So I'll be referring to them by that name in future posts._

 Jamie's post points out [the dynamic of bespoke vs. factory][PBP] within modern web design.
 While I agree there's an epidemic of sameness, it is---at the very least---beautiful sameness.
 Twitter Bootstrap, Zurb Foundation, Pure, and the like are gorgeous pieces of design out of the box, but that's not why they exist.
 Frameworks and libraries are ingredients.

 ## Boxed Macaroni & Cheese